Overview

 ### Linking different data points

-These data points are linked, allowing you to trace a notification from the initial API request to final delivery.
-The idempotency key is the common identifier across all tables and can be used to follow a single request end to end.
-Since the idempotency key is provided in the API request, you can also store it in your system to correlate SuprSend processing with your internal logs.
+These data points are linked, so you can trace a notification from the initial API request all the way to final delivery.
+The `idempotency_key` is shared across all three tables and is the easiest way to follow a single request end to end—it's also the value you can pass in your API call and store on your side to correlate SuprSend logs with your internal ones.

 ```mermaid theme={"system"}